icinganalysis/icinganalysis.github.io/content/basics/resources.md

 ## SKYbrary

-I would have considered extracting more information from this excellent resource, but it is copyrighted.

 [skybrary.aero](https://skybrary.aero/)
 >SKYbrary is an electronic repository of safety knowledge related to flight operations, air traffic management (ATM) and aviation safety in general.
 It is also a portal, a common entry point, that enables users to access the safety data made available on the websites of various aviation organisations - regulators, service providers, industry.
 >SKYbrary content development priorities have been focused on: